Budapest is among the most exquisite cities in Europe and itโ€™s a market I know well, having invested in real estate here for several years.

 The reality is that Budapest lacked adequate hotel capacity to satisfy international arrivals, so the government let the Airbnb boom take place.
 However, as capacity increased and housing affordability became an issue for locals, it became politically wise to implement Airbnb restrictions.
 Anti-Airbnb laws of various degrees were passed.

 It varies based on the districts.
 Some districts are strict, and others are not.
-Some require a permit, and others require that your homeowner’s association allows short-term lets in your building.
+Some require a permit, others require that your homeowner’s association allows short-term lets in your building, and the rest ban it outright.

 Gone are the days when you could just show up in Budapest, buy an apartment, and put it on Airbnb.
 This is one of the biggest pitfalls to avoid when making a real estate investment in Budapest.